pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-model/create-model.md

 4. In the Home folder, navigate to *`/home/opc/Oracle/Middleware/Oracle_Home/user_projects/domains/`* directory and select *test-domain* folder then  click *Select*.
 Click *OK*.
     ![Navigate Location](images/NavigateLocation.png)
     ![Specify Location](images/SpecifyLocation.png)
-    > If you look the console, you will see that this invokes WebLogic Deployer Tool to introspect the domain configuration in offline mode.
+    > If you look in the console, you will see that this invokes WebLogic Deployer Tool to introspect the domain configuration in offline mode.

 5. You can see the window as shown below, at the end, you will have model ready for you.
     ![View Model](images/ViewModel.png)